-Single-malt vs. blended-scotch – which is better?
-It’s all a matter of taste preference.
+It’s all a matter of taste.
 Single-malt simply means a product made with malted-barley whisky from a single distillery.
 This can mean different barrels or batches from the one distillery, and the year on the label indicates the youngest barrel used in the product.
 A blended scotch is a product made with whisky from two or more different distilleries.
 It is also more common for blended scotch to use different grain scotches, such as barley, wheat, corn, etc.

-Older doesn’t equal better.
-Again, it’s all based on taste preference.
+Again, it’s all a matter of taste.
 A younger scotch may taste more fruity, with hints of vanilla.
 An older scotch may have a more complex flavour, with hints of caramel.
 The longer a scotch is aged in an oak cask, the more it will pick up flavour from the cask.
 The colour of scotch is also determined by the cask—a light scotch has more likely been aged in an ex-bourbon cask, and a darker scotch has more likely been aged in an ex-sherry cask.
 Colour is also affected when the grain has been dry-smoked (usually with peat, which also contributes to the scotch having a distinctive smoky flavour or “peatiness”).

-Why is scotch often paired with cigars?
-Scotch is commonly a preferred drink because its taste won’t be overpowered by a strong cigar.
-We recommend a more health-friendly alternative: pair your scotch with bold-flavoured foods such as smoked salmon, bold cheeses (such as blue or aged cheddar), and of course, haggis!
+Pair your scotch with bold-flavoured foods such as smoked salmon, bold cheeses (such as blue or aged cheddar), or haggis!

 Lastly, scotch doesn’t have to be reserved for drinking!
 This whisky can add a delicious smoky flavour to desserts.
-Try it in our 10-min Caramel (Boozy Caramel variation) or my adult-friendly dessert below – inspired by the traditional Scottish Cranachan – a layered dessert of cream, fresh raspberries, Scottish oats and whisky.
+Try our Scotch Cream and Oatmeal Parfait, inspired by the traditional Scottish cranachan.
+It’s a layered dessert of cream, fresh raspberries, oats and whisky.

 Scotch Cream and Oatmeal Parfait